Jean-Bertrand Aristide

-He was later forced into exile in the Central African Republic and South Africa.
-He finally returned to Haiti in 2011 after seven years in exile.
+After the second coup against him, Aristide went into exile in the Central African Republic and South Africa.
+He returned to Haiti in 2011 after seven years in exile.

 Background and church vocation

 Jean-Bertrand Aristide was born into poverty in Port-Salut, Sud on 15 July 1953.
 His father died three months after Aristide was born, and he later moved to Port-au-Prince with his mother.
 At age five, Aristide started school with priests of the Salesian order.
 He was educated at the Collège Notre-Dame in Cap-Haïtien, graduating with honors in 1974.
 He then took a course of novitiate studies in La Vega, Dominican Republic, before returning to Haiti to study philosophy at the Grand Séminaire Notre Dame and psychology at the State University of Haiti.